 Your team member gets the latest version of all models and Simulink cache files for the complete model hierarchy from the repository.

-Your team member opens the top model of the hierarchy and clicks Run.
+Your team member opens the top model in the hierarchy and simulates it.
 During simulation, Simulink extracts the necessary artifacts from the cache files.
 The simulation begins without any builds.

 Your team member changes some models in the hierarchy and simulates, which rebuilds models as needed.
 While updating the diagram, Simulink updates the cache files for those models as needed.